JaydenM-C/DeGruytertemplate/README.md

 # Computational Linguistics journal R Markdown template
 _Jayden Macklin-Cordes_
-_Last update: 18 May 2018_
+_Last update: 14 October 2019_

-This is an R package for authoring *Computational Linguistics* journal articles in R Markdown.
-It provides an R Markdown template for producing complete manuscripts in the *Computational Linguistics* style.
+This is an R package for authoring De Gruyter journal manuscripts in R Markdown.
+It provides an R Markdown template for producing complete manuscripts in the De Gruyter style.
 Enjoy the full functionality and readability of R Markdown while authoring your manuscript, and knit directly into a properly-formatted, submission-ready document.

-The LaTeX class and bst files are up-to-date as of 18 May 2018.
+The LaTeX class and bst files are up-to-date as of 14 October 2019.
 I'll endeavour to keep it up-to-date but no promises.

-Please keep in mind this package is unofficial and not associated or endorsed in any way by the Association for Computational Linguistics.
-It is purely my own project for making *Computational Linguistics* articles easier to write in R Markdown.
+Please keep in mind this package is unofficial and not associated or endorsed in any way by De Gruyter.
+It is purely my own project for making *Linguistic Typology* journal articles easier to write in R Markdown.
 Anyone using this template for their own work takes full responsibility conforming with the journal submission format and guidelines.

 # Installation

 Download the package `devtools`, if you don't have it already.

-Install the package in the R console with `devtools::install_github("JaydenM-C/CLtemplate")`
+Install the package in the R console with `devtools::install_github("JaydenM-C/DeGruyter_template")`

 When opening a new R Markdown document in RStudio via `New file > R Markdown...`, the regular dialogue box will pop up.
-Navigate to `From template`, and you should see the option to select a template called `Computational Linguistics journal`.
+Navigate to `From template`, and you should see the option to select a template called `De Gruyter journal`.
 If you've just installed the package, you may need to restart RStudio before it will appear in the list.

+UPDATE CL TEMPLATE README BELOW THIS POINT

 # Usage